xiexh20/InterTrack/README.md

 - March 21, 2025, code released, hello world!

 ## Dependencies
-The code is tested on `torch=1.12.1+cu121, cuda12.1, debian11`.
+The code is tested on `torch=2.4.1+cu121, cuda12.1, debian11`.
+In general it should work with torch + cuda 12.1.
 We recommend using anaconda environment:
 ```shell
 conda create -n intertrack python=3.10
 conda activate intertrack